lucrnz/mypli/Internal/README.md

     cp .env.example .env

-Add any flag you need to use:
+Add or change any flag you need to use:

 `DEBUG` enables Flask debug mode if set to `1`
 `ENV` can be `production` or `development`